CharlieChenyuZhang/dawn/README.md

-# dawn
-csc2620 final project
+# csc2620 final project
+DAWN: Distributed Agentic Workflow for News (with Anthropic's MCP \& Google A2A Protocol Integration)

+# authors
+Chenyu Zhang, Alan Morelos

+# acknowledgements

+This project was developed as the final assignment for COMPSCI 2620: Introduction to Distributed Computing (Spring 2025) at Harvard University.

 # SEAS design fair poster
 Preview